Palakjain-23/Interview_Preparation/Stack/Readme.txt

 -----------------Stack---------------------

 It is the linear data structure in which insertion and deletion of elements take place only from one end.
-    Example : Piles of Plate last plate will be picked first.
+    Example : In a Piles of Plate, last plate will be picked first.

 It can be Implemented By :
     1. Using Array